-We never willingly pass up an opportunity to show off the Tyrrell P34, one of Formula 1's most instantly recognisable and unusual cars in almost seven decades of racing.
+We never willingly pass up an opportunity to show off the Tyrrell P34, one of Formula 1's most instantly recognizable and unusual cars in over seven decades of racing.

-It was on this day 42 years ago that the car won its first (and only) Grand Prix.
+It was on this day in 1976 that the original car won its first and only Grand Prix.
 The race took place over 72 laps of the Scandinavian Raceway in Anderstorp, Sweden.

-As for the Tyrrell P34, it briefly led to some copycat development by rival teams.
-But those small front wheels were never really supported by Goodyear, and regulation changes the following year made the whole thing much less competitive.
+As for the Tyrrell P34, unfortunatey its small front wheels were never really supported by Goodyear, and regulation changes the following year made the whole thing much less competitive.
 The car's final Grand Prix outing was in Japan in October 1977.